Who Is Tom Brokaw?

-During his tenure, Brokaw reported on the live opening of the Berlin Wall, conducted a historic 1987 interview with Mikhail Gorbachev and "awarded" the 2000 election to Al Gore before retracting the following morning.
+During his tenure, he conducted a historic 1987 interview with Mikhail Gorbachev, reported live from the opening of the Berlin Wall two years later and "awarded" the 2000 election to Al Gore before retracting the following morning.
 Brokaw postponed his retirement in order to cover the September 11, 2001, terrorist attacks against the United States.
 He retired from NBC Nightly News in 2004 and was replaced by Brian Williams.

 Brokaw has kept busy during his retirement, hosting History Channel documentaries, delivering speeches and eulogies, and serving on the board of directors for several organizations, among other roles.

 Brokaw returned to the NBC anchor desk on June 13, 2008, to announce the tragic death of friend and colleague Tim Russert.
-Brokaw would act as interim host for Russert's successful Sunday morning series, Meet the Press, until a suitable replacement could be found.
-He also hosted the second presidential debate between Barack Obama and John McCain on October 7, 2008, in Nashville, Tennessee.
+Brokaw served as interim host for Russert's successful Sunday morning series, Meet the Press, until David Gregory was named the permanent replacement late in the year.
+Brokaw also hosted the second presidential debate between Barack Obama and John McCain on October 7, 2008, in Nashville, Tennessee.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!